csesoc/constitution/README.md

         2.4.1 The duration of associate membership shall be until the end of the calendar year.
     2.5 Notwithstanding sections 2.3.1 and 2.4.1, membership shall be terminated when:
         2.5.1 The member dies;
-        2.5.2 The member emails the executive from their CSE account to request their membership be terminated; or 2.5.3 Their membership is terminated under section 2.7.
+        2.5.2 The member notifies the executive in writing to request their membership be terminated; or 2.5.3 Their membership is terminated under section 2.7.
     2.6 The society shall comply with the Anti-Discrimination Act (1977) in all of its activities or procedures, including the granting of society membership.